DikshaKhandelwal/Cosmic-Odyssey/README.md

 ---

-*Created with ❤️ using pure CSS astronomy - proving that the best user experiences come from thoughtful design, not complex code.*
+*Created by Cosmic Coders using pure CSS astronomy - proving that the best user experiences come from thoughtful design, not complex code.*